How To Layer Heat Transfer Vinyl – Layering HTV With Cricut

 - Poly/cotton blends

-I’m customizing my multi-layered design in Cricut Design Space, cutting it with the Cricut Explore Air 2, and pressing it with the Power Press heat press.
+I’m customizing this multi-layered design in Cricut Design Space, cutting it with the Cricut Explore Air 2, and pressing it with the Power Press heat press.

 Preparing To Layer HTV